-Oil prices climb on talk that OPEC could extend supply cut
+Oil prices rise on talk of OPEC cut extension, inventories in focus

-Oil prices climbed on Tuesday, helped by expectations that an OPEC-led output cut would be extended beyond June but gains were pegged back by concerns about persistently high crude inventories.
+Oil prices rose on Tuesday, helped by expectations that an OPEC-led output cut would be extended beyond June but gains were pegged back by concerns about persistently high crude inventories.

-The Organization of the Petroleum Exporting Countries and some non-OPEC producers agreed to cut production from Jan.
+The Organization of the Petroleum Exporting Countries and some non-OPEC producers agreed to curb production from Jan.
 1 by 1.8 million barrels per day (bpd) for six months to drain crude from record stockpiles.
 But inventories remain stubbornly large.

-OPEC sources have indicated the group’s members increasingly favour an extension but want the backing of non-OPEC oil producers, which have yet to deliver fully on existing cuts.
+OPEC sources have indicated the group’s members increasingly favour an extension but want the backing of non-OPEC oil producers, which have yet to deliver fully on existing reductions.

 “Talk of the extension is supporting prices, together with the weaker dollar,” said Tamas Varga, analyst at London broker PVM Oil Associates.
 “But any rally might run out of steam soon as the underlying sentiment is still negative.”

 Last week’s report by the API industry group showed a surprise fall in overall stockpiles in the week to March 10.
 This time analysts expect a rise back towards record highs.

-Stockpiles at the Cushing, Oklahoma delivery hub for WTI may be a particular focus in the API data.
+[EIA/S] Stockpiles at the Cushing, Oklahoma delivery hub for WTI may be a particular focus in the API data.

 Stocks at Cushing rose in the week to March 10, helping to widen the premium for Brent over WTI.
-The gap now stands at around $2.70 for May delivery.
+The gap now stands at around $2.70 for May delivery. <CL-LCO1=R> “Another increase would be generally bearish for WTI-related spreads,” Varga said.

 However, if supply restraints stay in place, analysts said solid global demand could gradually help rebalance the market, even with expanding U.S. production of shale oil.